ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 ------

+**Internet Gateway**
+	is used to provide Internet access to your instances in the public subnet of your VPC, and not for private subnets. traffic originating from the public Internet will also be able to reach your instances.
+**egress-only Internet gateway**
+	allows outbound communication over IPv6 from instances in your VPC to the Internet, and prevents the Internet from initiating an IPv6 connection with your instances.
 **NAT Gateway:**
-	a. allows instances in the private subnet to gain access to the Internet
+	\- ==allows instances in the private subnet to gain access to the Internet over IPv4==
-	b. are charged on an hourly basis even for idle time.
+	\- are charged on an hourly basis even for idle time.
-	c. is created in a specific Availability Zone and implemented with redundancy in that zone.
-You have a limit on the number of NAT gateways you can create in an Availability Zone.
+	\- ==is created in a specific AZ and implemented with redundancy in that zone.==
+	\- there is a limit on the number of NAT gateways you can create in an AZ.

 ![img](Definations.assets/Natcomparison.jpg)